abklabs/svmkit/README.md

 - **Community-Driven Development:** By involving strategic partners and early customers, SVMKit leverages community feedback to continuously improve and adapt to real-world needs.

-- **Comprehensive Management Solution:** SVMKit aims to be the go-to solution for installing and managing both permissioned and permissionless Solana clusters, with built-in mechanisms for easy bridging between them.
+- **Comprehensive Management Solution:** SVMKit aims to be the go-to solution for installing and managing both permissioned and permissionless Solana clusters.

 ## Apt Repository